 AS8015 was submitted for fast-track ISO adoption and published, largely unchanged, as ISO/IEC 38500:2008 Corporate governance of information technology in May 2008.

 The AS8015 model categorises ICT activities into projects and operations - A Draft standard for "Corporate governance of projects involving information technology investments" was issued for public comment in August 2008.

-Marghanita da Cruz joined the Standards Australia IT Governance working group in 2002.
+Ramin Communication's principal consultant, Marghanita da Cruz, joined the Standards Australia IT Governance working group in 2002.
 Marghanita instigated and co-ordinated market research to position and scope the work of the group.
-Between 2003 and 2006, Marghanita also represented the Australian Computer Society (ACS) on the Standards Australia IT-030 ICT Governance and Management Committee.
-She established the ACS's Governance of ICT committee in 2003, and chaired it until 2006.
+Between 2003 and 2006, Marghanita represented the Australian Computer Society (ACS) on the Standards Australia IT-030 ICT Governance and Management Committee.
+Marghanita established the ACS's Governance of ICT committee in 2003, and chaired it until 2006.
 In 2004, with the support of the ACS, Marghanita presented a series of seminars, to socialise and seek feedback on the draft standard for corporate governance of information and communication technology.

 In 2005, Marghanita established the ICT Governance Forum online discussion list.